sifisofakude/SvgDrawable/README.md

 options:
    --clean-duplicates      merges paths elements with same
-                           styling in to one path element.
+                           styling in to one path element. make sure your paths are using absolute coordinates to avoid any inconsistancies.

    --external-gradients    parses gradients from inpufile and
                            save them in a separate file,only works when